 Richmont faculty, staff, and students all have a Richmont email address.
-It is the student's responsibility to check email regularly, since this is the primary method of communication from Richmont staff and faculty.
+It is the student's responsibility to check this university email regularly, since this is the only method of communication from Richmont staff and faculty.
 Students are responsible for all information communicated to them via their Richmont email account.